JoyfulReaper/HappyGopher/README.md

 * Serve only files intended for public access.
 * Review your firewall and router configuration.
 * Avoid placing secrets anywhere inside the content directory.
-* Run the service under a restricted Windows account where practical.
+* Run the process under a restricted operating-system account where practical.
 * Treat an enabled guestbook as untrusted public input and monitor its storage.

 Gopher does not provide encryption.
 Traffic, selectors, and downloaded content are sent in plaintext.